wangjeaf/ietools/README.md

 ietools
 =======

-ie debugger tools completely in JavaScript
+IE debugger tools completely in JavaScript

 ## SeeCss
 import js at the bottom of html